GeoSensorWebLab/data-transloader/docs/DATA_GARRISON.md

 ### Step 3: Downloading Sensor Observations

 After the base entities have been created in the OGC SensorThings API service, the observation can be downloaded from the data source.
-The tool will download the latest observations and store them on the local filesystem.
+The tool will download the observations from all linked data files and store them on the filesystem.

+After the observations have been downloaded once, the next run of the tool will attempt to only download the newer parts of the files from Data Garrison (by using HTTP Ranges).
+If the files have not been updated, then no observations are downloaded.
+If the files are longer than they were the last time the tool was run, only the new section is downloaded and parsed for observations.
+If the files are shorter than last time, the tool assumes the files have been reset and will re-download the files entirely.

 ```
 $ transload get observations \